Amos Hakham: 1958 National and International Bible Contest

 When Hakham married a few years later, Ben-Gurion attended the ceremony.
-In 1963 his first son Noah was born.
+In 1963 his first son Noah (the scholar of Corpus Papyrorum Judaicarum) was born.

 Hakham decided to study Bible in an orderly manner and earned an academic degree.
 Upon completing his studies he became a Bible scholar, publishing an eight volume commentary on the Bible known as Da'at Miqra, and wrote various articles for the Encyclopaedia Hebraica.
 His writings are a synthesis of scholarship and faithfulness to Jewish tradition.

-In his final years, he lived Efrat.He died on August 2, 2012, at the age of 91.
+In his final years, he lived in Efrat.He died on 2 August 2012, at the age of 91.